emliunix/mcp-hs/README.md

 But unlike classical HTTP services, in which session is usually backed by a RDBMS, some means of realtime message pushing is required for the aforementioned POSTed back response forwarding.

+### Complicated SSE response logic

+The POST handling is huge.

+HTTP is more than payloads, it has headers, methods, status code.
+And these have to follow the semantics of the payload. eg. If no response data (notification), status code needs to be 202.
+If it's an error, the status code should be one of the 400, or maybe 500.
+And Mcp-Session-Id header the session id, Mcp-Protocol-Version header the protocol version.

+And because now all messages are POSTed to the same endpoint, you have to branch if it's a request or response.
+When it's a request, depending on the handling, the response maybe promoted to a SSE stream if demanded.

+When it's SSE, it doesn't mean it's simply a text/event-stream that's just some data records.
+You have to implement blocking, or say a means to expose to the application code the capability of sending request and resume on response (and proper timeout).

 ---

 Overall it's a simple protocol.
 And I think my next moves are to experiment with LLM agents and other functionalities using it.